garrandall/popular-music-data/tracks/honey-erykah-badu.md

 Honey you so sweet

 So tell me Slim, what its gonna be
-It dont be like this usually
+It don't be like this usually
 When it come to that ,"what it do.."
-I dont fall for that "woop-tee-woo" (bull)
+I don't fall for that "woop-tee-woo" (bull)
-Ooh boy can you tell me please
+Oh boy can you tell me please

 Wanna know if ya feelin' me
-Ooh Slim boy ya killin' me,
+Oh Slim boy ya killin' me,
 But you soo sweet ta me
 Oww